zanderhavgaard/faas-benchmarker/readme.md

 ## Permanent Infrastructure
 The permanent infrastructure consists of two servers, the `orchestrator` and the `database` servers, as well as a blob storage.
-The purpose of the orchestrator is to orchestrate the experiments; managing experiment lifecycles, bootstrapping and destroying experiment infrastucture, running experiment code.
+The purpose of the orchestrator is to orchestrate the experiments; managing experiment life cycles, bootstrapping and destroying experiment infrastructure, running experiment code.
 The database server hosts a sql database with experiment results and log files from experiment runs.
-The permanent infrastructure is currently hosted on two Digital Ocean droplets (linux vms), though if desired these could easily be moved to another cloud provider, or even self hosted.
+The permanent infrastructure is currently hosted on two Digital Ocean droplets (Linux vms), though if desired these could easily be moved to another cloud provider, or even self hosted.

 ## Cloud Functions
 Currently faas-benchmarker supports `AWS lambda`, `Azure Functions` and `OpenFaaS`.
-'Support' for a cloud function platform consists of an implemtation of the 'lab functions' as described above, as well as a 'provider' python class to interface the framework with the cloud function platform.
+'Support' for a cloud function platform consists of an implementation of the 'lab functions' as described above, as well as a 'provider' python class to interface the framework with the cloud function platform.
-The different cloud funtions are created as needed from templates using terraform.
+The different cloud functions are created as needed from templates using terraform.
 AWS Lambda and Azure Functions run on their respective clouds, OpenFaaS is bootstrapped into a AWS EKS Fargate cluster.
-EKS on Fargate is AWS managed kubernetes but running purely in Fargate containers, which means that the cluster is 'serverless'.
+EKS on Fargate is AWS managed Kubernetes but running purely in Fargate containers, which means that the cluster is 'serverless'.
 Which means that OpenFaaS function containers can be scaled independently of the rest of the cluster, thus providing the most 'serverless' way of running OpenFaaS
 We use this specific deployment in order to have the most comparable deployment of OpenFaaS with AWS Lambda and Azure Functions.